Rangers Battle Crystal Folks Over Rearranged Rocks

 After the circles first appeared in 1987, Coconino National Forest rangers repeatedly tried to return the rocks to some semblance of their natural arrangement.
 But when the New Age people kept rearranging them the rangers finally gave up.

-″I have no qualms with people using the resources; it’s theirs,″ said Gillies. ″But messing with Mother Nature’s fancywork.
+″I have no qualms with people using the resources; it’s theirs,″ Gillies said. ″But messing with Mother Nature’s fancywork.
 It’s gone.
 It was a unique formation.
 You can’t duplicate it.″

 The wheels lie about five miles from Sedona, an artsy enclave in the mountains 100 miles north of Phoenix.
 The town in recent years has attracted upscale New Agers who believe the energy of the cosmos is strong where the pine forest meets the red-rock spires of canyon country.